sharius/Media-Downloader/README.md

 # Media Downloader/Converter v1.0.0

-A Python application used to download video or audio from popular platforms via URL.
+A Python-based application designed to download video or audio content from a variety of popular social media platforms using a simple URL input.

-You are able to download video or audio content from a wide range of platforms—including but not limited to YouTube, Instagram, TikTok, Facebook, and more—by simply providing the media URL.
+With support for sites such as YouTube, Instagram, TikTok, Facebook, and many others, the application allows you to retrieve media in your preferred format.

-This is a fork, a now BETTER version, of [YouTube-Converter](https://github.com/Justagwas/YouTube-Converter)
+This project is a refined and improved fork of the original [YouTube-Converter](https://github.com/Justagwas/YouTube-Converter).

 ## Table of Contents